 Located in Little Black Slough Nature Preserve, is a wonderful piece of wetlands landscape unique to Southern Illinois: Heron Pond.
-The preserve is part of the Cache River State Natural Area home to over 100 endangered and threatened plant and animal species on the Ohio River flood plain in Southern Illinois.
+The preserve is part of the Cache River State Natural Area.
+Heron Pond is home to over 100 endangered and threatened plant and animal species on the Ohio River flood plain.
 These wetland locations are an important resource for migrating birds and other unique plants and animals and a prime location to view nature at it’s finest.

 Hike Around Heron Pond

 Hike the many trails that traverse the wetlands or enjoy the pristine views from a canoe.
 Fishing and hunting are also popular activities within the Cache River State Natural Area.
 Heron Pond ushers visitors into a wonderful semi-water world full of uniquely inspiring natural phenomena that you can only find in Southern Illinois.